 Children in our Primary classes (Year 1 - Year 6) learn through the National Curriculum strategy from England for Literacy and Numeracy, and the International Primary Curriculum (IPC) for all the other subjects.

-Through the IPC they will be engaged in specific learning activities to develop their International Mindedness and the Personal Goals.
+Through the IPC, they will be engaged in specific learning activities to develop their International Mindedness and the Personal Goals.

-To develop the pleasure of reading our Primary children also visit our library once a week.
+To develop the pleasure of reading, our Primary children also visit our library once a week.
 They choose books to take home to read independently or to share with their parents.

-At the end of the year, instead of covering a class IPC unit each child will choose and work on their own unit.
+At the end of the year, instead of covering a class IPC unit, each child in Year 6 will choose and work on their own unit.
 This will be a subject that interests them or where they feel they can make a difference.
 This will result in an End of Primary Exhibition where they will share all their findings with the school community in different ways.
 This will reflect how they have learnt whilst at BEPS, demonstrating skills such as oral presentations, written articles, results of their own surveys and a Power Point presentation.

 They will also spend a day in a Secondary School to discover how they are organised.
 They will attend classes to find out how these work and what is expected from them.